 When comparing Taskwarrior vs Omnifocus, the Slant community recommends Taskwarrior for most people.
-In the question“What is the best cross-platform to-do list app?”
-Taskwarrior is ranked 6th while Omnifocus is ranked 45th.
+In the question“What are the best cross-platform to do list apps?”
+Taskwarrior is ranked 8th while Omnifocus is ranked 55th.
 The most important reason people chose Taskwarrior is:

 The command line interface puts powerful filtering expressions, context, annotations, tags, due dates, reocurrence, and user-defined-attributes totally in your hands.
 It’s fast and low friction.

 Taskwarrior is written in the speedy C++ language.

 Pro Tasks stored in plain text files locally

 Future-proof and easily integrated with version control system.
 You never lose access to your data.

 When used in conjunction with the Taskserver, it can sync tasks (conflict-free) across your Taskwarrior devices.
 This includes integration with Mirakel.